xregistry/spec/message/spec.md

   - Mutually exclusive with the `schema` attribute.
   - If present, `schemaformat` MUST be present.

-### Message Formats
+### Metadata Formats and Message Bindings

-This section defines the message formats that are directly supported by this specification.
-Message formats lean on a protocol-neutral metadata definition like CloudEvents or on the message model definition of a specific protocol like AMQP or MQTT or Kafka.
-A message format defines constraints for the fixed and variable headers/properties/attributes of the event format or protocol message model.
+This section defines the metadata formats and message bindings that are directly supported by this specification.

+Metadata formats lean on a protocol-neutral metadata definition like CloudEvents.
+Message bindings lean on a message model definition of a specific protocol like AMQP or MQTT or Kafka.

-> Message format definitions might be specific to a particular client instance
-> and used to configure that client.
-Therefore, the message format definitions
-> allow for specifying very narrow constraints like the exact value of an Apache
-> Kafka record `key`.
+A definition can use either a metadata `format`, a message `binding`, or both.

+If a definition only uses a metadata format, any implicit protocol bindings defined by the format apply.
+For instance, a message definition that uses the "CloudEvents/1.0" format but no explicit `binding` implicitly applies to all protocols for which CloudEvents bindings exist, and using the respective protocol binding rules.

+If a definition uses both a metadata `format` and a message `binding`, the message binding rules apply over the metadata format rules.
+For instance, if a message definition uses the "CloudEvents/1.0" format and an "AMQP/1.0" binding, then the implicit protocol bindings of the "CloudEvents/1.0" format are overridden by the "AMQP/1.0" binding rules.

+If a definition uses only a message `binding`, only the metadata constraints defined by the message binding rules apply.

 #### Common properties